-Today the term universally describes the privilege of time in the bush, 4×4 vehicles, competent guides and remote camps where you are invited to reconnect with nature and be humbled by the big skies and sightings of game.
+Actually, the term safari originates from the Arabic word safara which means ‘to journey’ and was adapted by the Swahili to the verb kusafiri which translates ‘to travel’.
+Today a term universally describes the privilege of time in the bush, 4×4 vehicles, competent guides and remote camps where one is invited to reconnect with nature and be humbled by the big skies and sightings of game.

 To help you plan your visit, here are ten of my favourite things to do in Kenya.